FluffySnowman/linux-cheat-sheet/README.md

 ### Zsh Control

-1. In Zsh you can instantly enter a directory by just typing the relative (`Documents`) or full path (`/home/fluffy/Documents`) of the desired directory to enter.
+1. In Zsh you can instantly enter a directory by just typing the relative (`Documents/fastmap`) or full path (`/home/fluffy/Documents/fastmap`) of the desired directory to enter.

 - Example: